itom-project/plugins/QuantumComposer/docs/QuantumComposer.rst

     :param channelIndexList: List of channel indices which output should be enabled/disabled (ChA = 1, ChB = 2, ...).
     :type channelIndexList: Sequence[int]
-    :param channelModesList: List of channel modes which are set to the output for the given channels (NORM = normal, SING = single shot, BURST = burst, DCYC = duty cycle).
+    :param channelModesList: List of channel modes which are set to the output for the given channels (NORM = normal, SING = single shot, BURS = burst, DCYC = duty cycle).
     :type channelModesList: Sequence[str]

 .. py:function::  instance.exec('setChannelMuxs', channelIndexList, muxsList)